Aslı Erdoğan: The City in Crimson Cloak

-The City in Crimson Cloak (Turkish title: Kırmızı Pelerinli Kent) is a 1998 novel by Turkish writer Aslı Erdoğan, which was republished in 2007 by Soft Skull Press in English translation by Amy Spangler.
+The City in Crimson Cloak (Turkish title: Kırmızı Pelerinli Kent) is a 1998 novel, which was republished in 2007 by Soft Skull Press in English translation by Amy Spangler.

 Özgür, the young Turkish protagonist of the story, having deserted her past and secluded herself from outer world, is poor, hungry, and on the verge of a mental breakdown.
 She has a single weapon left in the all-out war she has declared against Rio de Janeiro: to write the city, which has trapped her and robbed her of everything.

 Amy Benfer, writing for Barnes & Noble, states, "The novel might have been richer had Erdoğan taken advantage of the structure to interrogate Özgür's motives and perceptions more fully than Özgür herself can.
 But it does succeed as a sort of reverse postcard - the hazards of the tropics seen in the eyes of a woman from winter climes."